Ministry of Culture (Peru): National Institute of Culture

 The National Institute of Culture (Instituto Nacional de Cultura) was created on 9 March 1971, by the Revolutionary Government as a decentralized public body of the education sector through Supreme Decree 18799, replacing the House of Culture of Peru.
 The INC's functions were to formulate and execute the policies and strategies of the state in regards to cultural development, cultural conservation, and the diffusion and investigation of affairs related to the country's cultural heritage.
 The Regulations of the Organization and Functions of the INC were defined by Supreme Decree 027-2001-ED of 20 April 2001.

 The INC continued to be based at its predecessor's headquarters until 1996, when it was replaced by the Constitutional Court of Peru.
-Due to this, it moved to San Borja District, next to the Museo de la Nación.
+Due to this, it moved to its own building in San Borja District, next to the Museo de la Nación.
 It had a theatre called the National Theatre of the INC, which was renamed the Grand National Theatre of Peru in 2011.
 It also published the report Política cultural del Perú, which was printed by UNESCO.

 In 1992, the Fund for Culture and the Arts was created by the institute.
 In 1998, minister Domingo Palermo announced that the INC would become the National Institute of Cultural Heritage (Instituto Nacional de Patrimonio Cultural), but this never came to pass.

 In 2001, government of Alejandro Toledo created the National Commission of Culture (Comisión Nacional de Cultura, chaired by artist and social activist Víctor Delfín and writer and scientist Jose-Carlos Mariátegui (Executive Director).
 This commission was tasked with preparing the Cultural Policy Guidelines, which outlined the need for the creation of a Ministry of Culture.
 However, despite repeated public promises during his term, Toledo did not legally formalise its creation, and it was deactivated in 2003.

 In mid-2002, it was integrated into the Executive Branch.
 In 2004, the INC collaborated with IBM to improve its asset registration system.
 In 2006, a weekly publication focusing on the country's relevant contributions was launched, known as the Gaceta Cultural del Perú.

 The ministry was officially dissolved on 1 October 2010, by Supreme Decree 001-2010-MC, being incorporated into the newly-formed ministry three months after its establishment.

 Throughout its history, the INC was headed by the following: